RAKWireless/Products_practice_based_on_RUI/README.md

 This repository will collect all of products practice based on RAK IoT module and RAK IoT SDK RUI.
 The creatity may come from RAK official and open source contributor.
 All products practice is developed by calling RUI APIs.
 The following document shows all of RUI APIs:
 https://downloads.rakwireless.com/en/RUI-API/RUI_API_Reference_V1.0.pdf

+Rui.h is in /common header now and add it in your app catalogue.